Submission Guidelines & Templates

 For works with three or more authors, use (First Author et al., Year) from the first citation.

-Reference List: All cited works must be listed alphabetically by the first author's surname.
+Reference List: All cited works must be listed alphabetically by the surname of the first author.

 For articles with a DOI, it is mandatory to include the full DOI link.